 In this mode, the module tries to request the time from a time server to synchronize the clock.
-You can configure a maximum of two time-servers: One for Primary Time Server and another for Secondary Time Server.
+You can configure a maximum of two time servers: One for Primary Time Server and another for Secondary Time Server.
 Based on the configuration parameters, the Ethernet module first polls the Primary Time Server and synchronizes the clock.
 If the Primary Server does not respond to the requests, it switches to the Secondary Server and polls it for updated time.
 This process repeats until it synchronizes to one of the time servers.
 Polling rate and timing for switching from one server to another server are defined as user-configurable parameters.
-These parameters are defined in 7.4.2 Steps to Synchronize the CPU TOD Clock to an SNTP Server (using PME).
+These parameters are defined in 7.4.2.
 For parameter definitions in older systems, refer to Configuring Advanced User Parameters.

-Multiple SNTP Servers (Applies only to SNTP Broadcast and Multicast Mode)
+7.2 Multiple SNTP Servers (Applies only to SNTP Broadcast and Multicast Mode)